momumi/x86-zig/notes/avx_encoding.md

             * `vpaddq ymm0, ymm1, qword bcst [RAX]`
             * `vpaddq zmm0, zmm1, qword bcst [RAX]`
     * redirect L'L field as static rounding control + SAE
+        * Only register-to-register instructions (no memory operands)
-        * Only reg-to-reg floating point vector instructions that are 512bit or scalar
+        * Only instructions that are 512bit or scalar (since it reuses LL field)
         * `vcvtpd2qq zmm0, zmm1`
         * `vcvtpd2qq zmm0, zmm1, {rn-sae}`
         * `vcvtpd2qq zmm0, zmm1, {rd-sae}`
         * `vcvtpd2qq zmm0, zmm1, {ru-sae}`
         * `vcvtpd2qq zmm0, zmm1, {rz-sae}`
     * enable SAE (suppress all exceptions)
+        * Only register-to-register instructions (no memory operands)
         * Only used in other floating point vector instructions without rounding semantics
             * `vminpd zmm1, zmm2, {sae}`
     * otherwise setting EVEX.b generates \#UD

 Fields that can that can be "part of the opcode"